oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

    The secret domain1-weblogic-credentials has been successfully created in the default namespace.
     ```

 2. We will use the `kubernetes/samples/scripts/create-kuberetes-secrets/create-docker-credentials-secret.sh` script to create the Docker credentials as a Kubernetes secret.
-For example:
+Please run:

    ```bash
    $ ./create-docker-credentials-secret.sh -e foo@bar.com -p myDockerPassword -u myDockerUserId